Why being on the first page of Google isn't that important.

 Think of search engines like a collection of "main streets".

-You're walking down "How do I get on the first page of Google" boulevard, what do you see?
+Imagine it yourself: you're walking down "How do I get on the first page of Google" boulevard.
+What do you see?

 - BUY DA60+ BACKLINKS